michaelrhodes/can-route/readme.md

 ```

 #### Browser
-can-route also works in the browser, with basically the same API.
-The difference is that only the get method may be used to attach handlers, and
+can-route also works in the browser with basically the same API:

 ``` js
 var can = require('can-route')()